qualiu/msr/README.md

 ### If you Want to Use MSR to Color Output

-Brief introduction besides the color doc [msr on Windows](https://qualiu.github.io/msr/usage-by-running/msr-Windows.html) as following:
+Brief introduction besides the color doc [msr-Color-Doc on Windows](https://qualiu.github.io/msr/usage-by-running/msr-Windows.html) as following:

 Related controls and options that you can use at the same time: